splitline/My-CTF-Challenges/tsj-ctf/genie/README.md

 ### Trigger the Deserialization

-We know we have a path traversal bug to upload a file to any directory, and we can craft the filename of our session to only one byte, let's talk about how to exploit it.
+We have a path traversal bug to upload a file to any path, and we can craft the filename of our session to only one byte, let's talk about how to exploit it.

-You just need to simply upload 254 files with the filename `"../sessions/\x01"` to `"../sessions/\xFF"` (excluding `"."` and `"/"`), then forged a one byte session id to trigger the deserialization.
+You just need to simply upload 254 malicious serialized data with the filename from `"../sessions/\x01"` to `"../sessions/\xFF"` (excluding `"."` and `"/"`), then forged a one byte session id to trigger the deserialization.

 As we mentioned in the previous section, we don't need to really know what the "one byte" is, because we've uploaded a lot of one byte filename session files, there is a high chance to match one of them.